October 22, 2014

 Walla Walla plates six runs in the final three innings, but can’t overcome an 8-1 deficit to lose to Yakima Valley, 8-7, Tuesday night.

 KLAMATH FALLS, Ore. – Last week, Walla Walla Sweets outfielder Andrew Mendenhall failed to hit a single homer in the 2014 West Coast League Home Run Derby, part of the all-star festivities at Kiger Stadium in Klamath Falls.

 After dropping Friday’s game, 6-3, Walla Walla hammers Klamath Falls, 13-10, on Saturday.

-- Letter - Turner continues to be man of integrity 6 comments
+- Letter - Get President Obama out of office 6 comments

 - Lawmakers called back for 2nd special session 1 comment